 All other archives are located at the bottom of the page.

-ERCOT developed a drought risk monitoring tool to screen for potential drought-related impacts to generation resources.
-The tool predicts whether water supplies used by generation resources in the ERCOT region are at risk of reaching levels requiring closer monitoring over the next 6 to 18 months, based on the most recent reservoir and lake levels from the Texas Water Development Board (TWDB) and historical trends in water usage.
-The documents available in this section include summaries of the results of this analysis, documentation of the tool methodology, and other related reports.
+Periodic drought risk reports based on ERCOT's risk monitoring tool that screens for potential drought-related impacts to generation resources.
+The tool predicts whether water supplies used by generation resources in the ERCOT Region are at risk of reaching levels requiring closer monitoring over the next 6 to 18 months, based on the most recent reservoir and lake levels from the Texas Water Development Board (TWDB) and historical trends in water usage.
+See "Related Documents" under the 2019 Resource Adequacy webpage for documentation of the tool methodology and other related reports.

-View the latest public interconnection information on generation resources in the ERCOT region.
+View the latest public interconnection information on planned generation resources in the ERCOT Region.

 Planning Reserve Margin Analysis

-This section consists of documents and data files pertaining to the Economically Optimum Reserve Margin (EORM) reporting initiative, which was authorized by the Public Utility Commission of Texas as part of Project Number 42302, "Review of the Reliability Standard in the ERCOT Region."
+This section consists of documents and data files pertaining to the Economically Optimum and Market Equilibrium Reserve Margin (EORM/MERM) reporting initiative, which was authorized by the Public Utility Commission of Texas as part of Project Number 42302, "Review of the Reliability Standard in the ERCOT Region."
 The current minimum target reserve margin established by the ERCOT Board of Directors is 13.75 percent of peak electricity demand to serve electric needs in the case of unexpectedly high demand or levels of generation plant outages.